G–Quantum Dynamics Reference: Frames, RWA, and Dressed States

 Dressed states: Fock-state doublets (the "Jaynes–Cummings ladder")

-with -dependent splitting:
+with n-dependent splitting:

 Key distinction from classical case: